harmony-one/h/progress/uladzislau-muraveika.md

 2024-02-02 Friday: The main focuses on this week:
 * blacklist automation - build, tested and rolled out to testnet/mainnet fix from https://github.com/harmony-one/harmony/pull/4623, additionally removed three new redeemed addresses from the blacklist.
-* [the second phase of RPC replacement](https://github.com/harmony-one/harmony-ops-priv/issues/166) - first try of the sync up was broken by extra run of rclone, after it files were corrupted and harmony had a [file descriptor leakage issue](https://github.com/harmony-one/harmony/issues/4622),after several tests, that it was indeed rclone, node is synced and running.
+* [the second phase of RPC replacement](https://github.com/harmony-one/harmony-ops-priv/issues/166) - first try of the sync up was broken by extra run of rclone, after it files were corrupted and harmony had a [file descriPaid Time Offr leakage issue](https://github.com/harmony-one/harmony/issues/4622),after several tests, that it was indeed rclone, node is synced and running.
 Rn node is used by Gheis to test the prunning DB config.
 * continue refactoring to move the rclone installation/sync as separate playbook - https://github.com/harmony-one/harmony-ops-priv/issues/167 - postponed for now
 * checked the [small issue with snapshot service](https://github.com/harmony-one/harmony-ops-priv/issues/170) - it was false-positive, 'cause we don't wait for harmony node to start, but issue can be fixed